grafana/Grafana-Alloy-for-Beginners/README.md

 You should see labels "group = infrastructure" and "service = alloy".

-### Section 2: Collect and transform infrastructure metrics
+### Section 2: Build a pipeline for infrastructure metrics with Grafana Alloy Part I

 #### Objectives